Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Child safety; cabinet; low-load interior

-📐 Material selection rule: match material to the wettest and most chemically aggressive condition the lock will ever encounter.
-A barrel bolt that is ‘mostly indoor but occasionally exposed to rain’ requires a minimum of stainless steel 304.
-A gate bolt in a coastal garden needs to be 316 stainless steel or hot-dip galvanised.
-Interior bathroom locks need to be at a minimum satin nickel or brass — not zinc alloy, which will develop white corrosion in humid bathrooms within 2 to 3 years.
+📐 Material selection rule: Match material to the wettest and most chemically aggressive condition the lock will ever encounter.
+A bolt that is “mostly indoor but occasionally exposed to rain” requires a minimum of stainless steel 304.
+A gate bolt in a coastal garden needs 316 stainless or hot-dip galvanized.
+Interior bathroom locks need satin nickel or brass at a minimum — not zinc alloy, which will develop white corrosion in humid bathrooms within 2 to 3 years.

 Application